 This approximately 26-acre sub-unit on the west side of Richmond Highway contains the Wal-Mart and Costco centers.

-This sub-unit is planned for retail use up to approximately 565,000 gross square feet.
+This sub-unit is planned for retail use up to approximately 565,000 gross square feet with a maximum building height of 60 feet.